An Attribute directive changes the appearance or behavior of a DOM element.

 - Structural directives—change the DOM layout by adding and removing DOM elements.

-- Attribute directives—change the appearance or behavior of an element.
+- Attribute directives—change the appearance or behavior of an element, component, or another directive.

 Components are the most common of the three directives.
-You saw a component for the first time in the QuickStart example.
+You saw a component for the first time in the QuickStart guide.

 Structural Directives change the structure of the view.
-Two examples are NgFor and NgIf in the Template Syntax page.
+Two examples are NgFor and NgIf.
+Learn about them in the Structural Directives guide.

 Attribute directives are used as attributes of elements.
-The built-in NgStyle directive in the Template Syntax page, for example, can change several element styles at the same time.
+The built-in NgStyle directive in the Template Syntax guide, for example, can change several element styles at the same time.

 Build a simple attribute directive